optozorax/unasanu/content/en/index.md

 With these two arguments comes one compelling counter-argument: from the combinatorics perspective, the expected number of random changes in the state of the universe equals half of the universe.
 From this viewpoint, it is far more likely to observe half of the universe replaced by a random assortment of atoms than to observe the same for a small portion of space.

 Another solution to this problem: what if the laws of physics in our universe are designed in such a way that it's impossible to execute the algorithm above?
 What if our laws of physics require a consistent past to function?
-This could be the very reason we don’t observe glitchy universes; because it’s impossible to construct them and if it is possible, it’s impossible to simulate them, hence observers of such universes will not observe.
+This could be the very reason we don't observe glitchy universes; because it's impossible to construct them and if it is possible, it's impossible to simulate them, hence observers of such universes will not observe.
 Let's introduce a special term for this.

-{{ admonition_start(color="blue", title="📝 Defining Terms") }}
+{{ admonition_start(color="blue", title="📝 Introduced definition") }}

-**Antibug Universe** - a universe with physical laws which make it impossible to construct the "bugged" states described above.
+**Antibug Universe** — a universe with physical laws which make it impossible to construct the "bugged" states described above.
 {{ admonition_end() }}

 This is quite a fascinating solution to the problem at hand, but I question its feasibility from a theoretical standpoint.
 It seems that any such system could be clumsily simulated — and then broken —with a series of patches.